26 Nov 2025

 Living With Chronic Illness: A Story of Hope and Resilience With Gigi Robinson

-Ehlers Danlos Syndrome (EDS) is a group of rare genetic disorders that affect the body’s connective tissue, causing lax joins, chronic pain, fatigue, brain fog and a number of related symptoms.
+Ehlers Danlos Syndrome1 (EDS) is a group of rare genetic disorders that affect the body’s connective tissue, causing lax joins, chronic pain, fatigue, brain fog and a number of related symptoms.
 There is no cure for EDS, so treatments are needed for relief of symptoms.

 Model, influencer, and author Gigi Robinson has been living with this chronic condition for most of her life — but you wouldn’t know it from the smile on her face.